2026 Cook Out Clash: Television

-Fox will cover the race on the television side.
-Mike Joy, Clint Bowyer, and three-time Clash winner Kevin Harvick will handle the call in the booth for the race.
-Jamie Little and Regan Smith will handle the pit road duties, and Larry McReynolds will provide insight on-site during the race.
+Fox covered the race on the television side.
+Due to time constraints, the race went over the 3-hour window provided by Fox, the race moved to FS2 after 9:00 PM EST. Mike Joy, Clint Bowyer, and three-time Clash winner Kevin Harvick handled the call in the booth for the race.
+Josh Sims and Regan Smith handled the pit road duties, and Larry McReynolds provided insight on-site during the race.